This document was compiled and is copyright (2001) by Robert J. Budzynski.

 documented) library modules.
 Pike's interactive mode (known

-, and launched by invoking pike with no
+as Hilfe, and launched by invoking pike with no

 filename arguments), is very helpful though (see below).